666ghj/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 #### 4.1 Configure API Keys

-Edit the `config.py` file and fill in your API keys:
+Edit the `config.py` file and fill in your API keys (you can also choose your own models and search proxies):

 ```python
 # MySQL Database Configuration